On checkable codes in group algebras: Code-checkable group algebras

-Since $l \leq p^d$, we get $l=p^d$.
-Now \cite{W87} shows that $D$ must be cyclic. \\ $b) \Longrightarrow a)$ Let $M$ be the only irreducible left module in $B$.
-Since $M_i$ belongs to a block with cyclic defect group, $P(M_i)$ is uniserial for all $i$.
-This implies that $P(M)$ is uniserial as well.
-Applying Theorem \ref{T2} we get part a). \end{proof}
+Observe that the equivalence of a) and b) is already contained in an early paper of Passman (\cite[Theorem 4.1]{P}).

-\begin{remark} {\rm In \cite{JLLX} the authors study group codes in code-checkable group algebras $KG$ where $G$ is abelian, i.e., $G=A \times T$ where $A$ is an abelian $p'$-group and $T$ a cyclic $p$-group if $p = \cha K$.
+\begin{remark} {\rm In \cite{JLLX} the authors study group codes in code-checkable group algebras $KG$, for $G$ abelian, i.e., $G=A \times T$, with $A$ an abelian $p'$-group and $T$ a cyclic $p$-group, if $p = \cha K$.
 In particular, a characterization and enumeration of Euclidean self-dual and self-orthogonal group codes is given.

 } \end{remark}